Review of Barak Obama’s 10-29-2008 Speech

-The ancient Greek philosopher, Aristotle, believed that persuasive arguments could be broken down into three categories: ethos, pathos, and logos.
-Ethos is based on credibility, pathos on emotion, and logos on logic or reason.
+The ancient Greek philosopher, Aristotle, believed that persuasive arguments could be broken down into three categories: ethos, pathos, and logos.3 Ethos is based on credibility, pathos on emotion, and logos on logic or reason.

-As a piece of persuasive rhetoric that program had it all.
+As a piece of persuasive rhetoric4 that program had it all.
 The endorsements from various public figures lent their ethos to Obama.
 The “Joe the Plumber” pieces about American families certainly provided enough ethos.
 And, Obama himself laid out his strategic vision for fixing the problems facing those same families.

 Obama’s program reminded me of one of my favorite quotes from Benjamin Franklin.
 Franklin enjoyed listening to sermons.
 Franklin wrote in his autobiography about one such sermon from a Mr. Whitfield.

 I happened soon after to attend one of his sermons, in the course of which I perceived he intended to finish with a collection, and I silently resolved he should get nothing from me, I had in my pocket a handful of copper money, three or four silver dollars, and five pistoles in gold.
 As he proceeded I began to soften, and concluded to give the coppers.
 Another stroke of his oratory made me asham’d of that, and determin’d me to give the silver; and he finish’d so admirably, that I empty’d my pocket wholly into the collector’s dish, gold and all.

 I imagine Benjamin Franklin would have been willing to empty his pocket all over again for Obama.